Use this freezer inventory printable to keep track of what’s in the freezer. Save money by stocking up on meat and produce without any waste.

 I love organizing, but somehow this is an area that I’ve never tackled until now.

-The chest freezer is out in the garage, so it’s really inconvenient to go out and check for things while making my weekly grocery shopping list.
-I spend my time running back and forth when I could just pull up a list, so I made one.
+The chest freezer is out in the garage, so it’s inconvenient to go out and check for things while making my weekly grocery shopping list.
+I spent my time running back and forth when I could just pull up a list, so I made one.

-My chest freezer is used for meat and larger packages.
-The smaller freezer attached to my refrigerator holds everything else – frozen vegetables, fruit, ice cream, pizza, etc.
+My chest freezer is used for bulk and long-term storage.
+The smaller freezer attached to my refrigerator holds the things we access frequently.

-I made this freezer inventory printable and listed everything I have out in the chest freezer.
-I put it on the refrigerator in my kitchen so that I know exactly what I have.
-As a bonus, I also can see the dates and plan to use the older meats first.
+I made this freezer inventory printable and listed everything in the chest freezer.
+I put it on the refrigerator door in my kitchen so that I know exactly what I have.
+As a bonus, I also can see the dates and plan to use the older items first.

 Freezer organizing tips